It’s all about the Contract Administrator!

 In a challenging economy, having a potential claim against a Contract Administrator (especially if he is insured) may be attractive to either party to the building contract, to recoup their losses.

 If a Contractor wishes to challenge a Contract Administrator’s decision under the building contract, then he need not prove any breach of contract or lack of impartiality.
-Fortunately the Scheme applies to JCT contracts.
+Fortunately the Scheme (Part 1 of the Schedule to The Scheme for Construction Contracts (England and Wales) Regulations 1998) applies to JCT contracts.
 Paragraph 20 of the Scheme permits an adjudicator to re-open , revise and review any decision under the building contract, and such determination will replace the Contract Administrator’s decision, except where stated to be final and conclusive in the building contract.

 A claim based on these grounds would be very difficult to prove due to the evidential burden imposed on the Contractor as the claimant.
 The Contractor would be alleging a conspiracy by the Employer and/or the Contract Administrator to defraud the Contractor of his financial or other entitlements under the building contract.